Tips for Introducing an Older Child to a New Sibling - Baby Chick

 Introducing Your Older Child to a New Baby

 A new baby can be a hard adjustment for everyone, but you can do things to help prepare and then introduce your older child to a new sibling.
-These things will help her feel more involved and connected, so she can better understand and develop a great bond with the new baby.
+These things will help her feel more involved and connected so she can better understand and develop a great bond with the new baby.

 It is essential to include your child in what is going on.
 This means telling her you will have a new baby in your family and what that will mean.
 Make sure to have this conversation in age-appropriate terms.
-Tell her about how the baby is growing, and do this early on, so she can understand what it will mean.
+Tell her about how the baby is growing, and do this early on so she can understand what it will mean.

 There are many things that your older child can do to help get ready for the new baby.
 Involve her in helping you set up the nursery.
-My daughter was very proud when she helped daddy set up the crib for the new baby.
+My daughter was very proud when she helped Daddy set up the crib for the new baby.
 She talked about it for months afterward.
 Even though she was only two, he had her help with some of the screws.

 By having everything set up ahead of time, your child will be able to get used to the changes in the house.
 When I got pregnant with my second, I gave my daughter plenty of time to transition.
 She was still co-sleeping and breastfeeding when I got pregnant with her little brother.
 I didn’t immediately cut off everything but instead did it in stages so that she could adjust.
 By the time the baby came, she could fall asleep in her bed, although she did sneak back in to cuddle some nights.

-3. Enroll in a sibling class.
+3. Enroll in a Sibling Class

 A sibling class is an excellent opportunity for your child to learn what it means to have a new baby.
 It is also a great way for you to spend time together before the baby comes.

-4. Have her pick out a special toy or outfit for the baby.
+4. Have Her Pick out a Special Toy or Outfit for the Baby

 You may have a vision for how you want this first meeting between siblings to go.
 Understandably, you are excited, but you need to make sure not to put too much pressure on it.

 The trend seems to be bringing the older child to visit while you’re still in the hospital.
 If you are comfortable with that and your hospital allows that, go for it.
-For me, my daughter was staying with my parents, which was a good 45 minutes away from the hospital, so it just didn’t make sense.
+My daughter was staying with my parents, which was a good 45 minutes away from the hospital, so it just didn’t make sense.
 We also missed her so much that we had my parents drive her back at 7 p.m. when we got home from the hospital.
 She was tired, but we weren’t going to let that stop us from allowing her to see her new brother.
 She held him that night but got another opportunity to really be introduced after a good night’s sleep.

-6. Give the older sibling a gift “from the baby.”
+6. Give the Older Sibling a Gift “From the Baby”

 Introducing the siblings in neutral territory is a good strategy.
 If your child comes to the hospital to visit, have the new baby in the bassinet.
 Make sure to greet your older child and give her plenty of love before introducing the baby.
 Your child missed you terribly and needs all the hugs when you see her again.
 Having the baby in a neutral location instead of in your arms will help you give your older one the best greeting and allow her to see the new baby as less of a threat.